 Jennifer Aniston

 She has been suffering from this problem for years and admitted that she even sometimes uses eye drops 2 or 3 times an hour.
-If you too have dry eyes, maybe it’s your screen time playing the evil.
-Check with an eye doctor and use blue light blocking glasses during screen time.
+If you too have dry eyes, maybe it’s your screen time playing evil.
+Check with an eye doctor and use blue-light-blocking glasses while working on digital screens.

 The actress even collaborated with the Shire in 2016 and 2018 to spread awareness about dry eye syndrome.
 She was already nearsighted but now that she has developed presbyopia, she literally can’t see anything.
 This is why she wears glasses wherever she goes and looks amazing in every pair.
 Jennifer Aniston in glasses is something we never knew we all needed.